jeffreycwitt/pl399/docs/18-internet-and-control.md

 <div class="discussion">

-<span class="respond">How does Single Sign On make your internet life easier.
+<span class="respond"/>How does Single Sign On make your internet life easier.
 Where and when have you used it?

-<span class="respond">How does this reveal your identity as you travel around the web and make requests?
+<span class="respond"/>How does this reveal your identity as you travel around the web and make requests?

 </div>